Okvan-Anna/my-new-project/README.md

 | Paragraph   | Text        |

 ## Challenges

+Of course as every project it has is own limitations.
+For instance, the "wall" needs to learn you behaviour, come up with new ideas (create a common mindset,...).

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?